ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/MtoTrackPointCollection.rst

             :header-rows: 0
             :widths: auto

-            * - :py:attr:`~ansys.stk.core.stkobjects.MtoTrackPointCollection.count`
+            * - :py:attr:`~ansys.stk.core.stkobjects.MTOTrackPointCollection.count`
               - Returns the number of elements in a collection.
-            * - :py:attr:`~ansys.stk.core.stkobjects.MtoTrackPointCollection._NewEnum`
+            * - :py:attr:`~ansys.stk.core.stkobjects.MTOTrackPointCollection._NewEnum`
               - Returns an enumerator that can iterate through the collection.
-            * - :py:attr:`~ansys.stk.core.stkobjects.MtoTrackPointCollection.recycling`
+            * - :py:attr:`~ansys.stk.core.stkobjects.MTOTrackPointCollection.recycling`
               - Recycling is used for optimizing performance in iterative modification or addition of elements in a particular collection (see Remarks section for this property).